IIIF/api/source/_posts/2017-04-12-vatican-conference.md

 layout: post
 ---

 Do you work with digital images on the web?
 Join the International Image Interoperability Framework (IIIF) community the week of 5 June for two exciting events in The Vatican!
+Registration closes on 22 May, 2017.

 ## IIIF Showcase: Unlocking the World’s Digital Images
 **[Register Now][showcase-reg]**